 When the expungement process is completed, the person’s criminal record will be removed from the public record maintained by the Michigan State Police.
 Members of the public will no longer be able to view the person’s criminal record and any background check carried out will return nothing.
 It will be as though the conviction never existed.

 The legal effect of getting your criminal record expunged is just as impressive.
-When asked if you have ever been convicted, you can legally and honestly reply with “no.” The process is not straightforward though, and persons applying to have their record cleared will be required to pass certain eligibility requirements.
+When asked if you have ever been convicted, you can legally and honestly reply with “no.” The process is not straightforward though, and people applying to have their record cleared will be required to pass certain eligibility requirements.

 It is also important to note that the statute specifically states that expungement is “a privilege and conditional, and is not a right.”
 Whether a person succeeds or not depends on several factors, including: